 Isabella I of Castile

-Isabella made Henry sign an agreement in which he made her his successor to the throne.
-Henry made another effort to arrange a marriage but Isabella refused and secretly arranged a wedding with Ferdinand of Aragon.
-By doing this she created Spain.
-After Isabella had secured the throne, she initiated a number of reforms in the areas of government, finance, legal code, and policing.
+Henry did not have a male heir.
+Isabella made Henry sign an agreement in which he made Her his successor to the throne.
+Henry made another effort to arrange her marriage, but Isabella refused and secretly arranged a wedding with Ferdinand of Aragon.
+In doing so, Isabella created Spain.
+After Isabella had secured the throne, She initiated several successful reforms in government, finance, legal code, and policing.

-Isabella’s largest impact on history was sponsoring the mission of Christopher Columbus to reach the Indies by sailing west.
-In this way America was discovered.
-A film about this event was made 500 years later, titled “1492: Conquest of Paradise”.
-Apart from the word Paradise, the number 1492 is the combination of the initials and the birthdate of the lady from the dormitory.
-This could be another clue.
+Her most significant impact on history was sponsoring the mission of Christopher Columbus to reach the Indies by sailing to the west.
+On his way, Columbus discovered America.
+A film about this event is titled ‘1492: Conquest of Paradise.’
+Apart from the word Paradise, the number 1492 is in the name.
+This number may refer to the initials and the birthdate of a Lady I came to know as a student.

 Queen Elisabeth I of England (1533-1603) was one of the most successful monarchs ever.
 During her reign the foundation was laid for the Anglo Saxon world domination that lasts until today.
 Great Britain became the dominant nation of the world until the United States took over.
 During her reign, the Spanish Armada was defeated and the remainder was lost in a storm, which ended the Spanish dominance over the seas.